 Our lilies are early 19th century, hand colored, copper plate, antique lily engravings, on wove rag paper.
 Published London 1801-1830, these are genuine antiques.
 Predominately shown and for sale here is the work of Curtis and Edwards.
 Each botanical illustration was published for the Curtis Botanical Magazine.
 Issued once a month, the periodical was received by anxious and excited subscribers.
 A small paperback like type of magazine.
 Gardeners and well to do people who read would collect, discuss and define garden plans including many of the latest species described.

 Like the look of the Curtis Botanicals?
 Learn more about the Curtis Family and Botanical Magazine.

 The Art of Lithography:

-The water coloring was meticulously added by a very experienced water colorist.
+Water coloring was meticulously added by a very experienced water colorist.
 Water coloring was also a life long career or craft.
 Intense ink from minerals and vegetables and insects made up water colors in the early days.
 These water colored lithographs are vibrant and beautiful.
 The prints themselves are in near perfect condition.
-The lilies are stunning to look at in person

 Like the high end?
 See these pochoir insects!

 Click here to contact us, or call Anne at 413-245-4197 Thank you for visiting!